mdzhang/mdzhang.com/content/posts/10-12-2017/index.md

 ## Code customizations

-These are probably too specific to my project to be worth really going into, but I would throw out that I:
+These are probably too specific to my project/starter to be worth going into much detail, but I would throw out that I:

 1. Added a [`404.jsx` page](https://github.com/mdzhang/mdzhang.com/blob/2.4.0/src/pages/404.jsx) so my S3 bucket could use `404.html` as its error page
 1. Added a [placeholder card](https://github.com/mdzhang/mdzhang.com/blob/2.4.0/src/components/PostListing/PostListing.jsx#L23) to show when there were no blog posts since I wasn't adding any during that first iteration
+1. Edited how posts were rendered when they didn't have preceding or ensuing posts
+1. Finagled with how CSS flexbox was used to get components respecting the header and footer properly

 ## Deploying it